MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 The first tip I want to share is to put together a roadmap.
 I learned this from a colleague, [John Contad](https://medium.com/faun/teaching-devops-cheaply-effectively-fairly-221732d39e15) who is someone I consider an expert at technical mentorship.

-In putting together a roadmap have an idea of what the role is they are aiming for next?
-Then identify what capabilities someone would need to start in that role.
+In putting together a roadmap have an idea of what role your grad is aiming for next.
+Then identify what capabilities someone applying for that role would need to start out.
 Once you have done this, identify what the current capabilities of your grad are.

-You should now have an idea of what capabilities they need to develop.
-Pick a capability that you can help them with and identify all the information they need to have to perform that capability.
-Map these out into a dependency tree.
+This should give you a delta.
+Looking at the delta, pick a capability that you can help them with.
+Break that capability into all the little bits of information they need to have to perform that capability.
+Map these pieces of information into a dependency tree.
+You now have a roadmap to work towards, starting at the bottom and building up.

 <img class="img-responsive" alt="Dreyfus Model" src="{{ site.url }}/assets/images/mentoring-software-developers-knowledge-dependency.png">

-It’s important to have a roadmap.
-It was really chaotic at the start before we established the learning roadmap.
-People were going off in all different directions and it was really difficult to evaluate progress.

 * What does the journey look like, why do we want you to go through this
 * Mentors that connected the current learning to the why had happier mentees